-14 Britta Glennon, How Do Restrictions on High-Skilled Immigration Affect Offshoring?
+13 Britta Glennon, How Do Restrictions on High-Skilled Immigration Affect Offshoring?
 Evidence from the H-1B Program, Carnegie Mellon University, May 2019.

-15 Madeline Zavodny, The Impact of H-1B Visa Holders on the U.S. Workforce, NFAP Policy Brief, National Foundation for American Policy, May 2020.
+14 Madeline Zavodny, The Impact of H-1B Visa Holders on the U.S. Workforce, NFAP Policy Brief, National Foundation for American Policy, May 2020.
 Another study by Madeline Zavodny also addresses the issue of unemployment.
-"There is no evidence that foreign students participating in the OPT [Optional Practical Training] program reduce job opportunities for U.S. workers.
-Instead, the evidence suggests that U.S. employers are more likely to turn to foreign student workers when U.S. workers are scarcer," according to Zavodny.
-The study also found, "The relative number of foreign students approved for OPT is negatively related to various measures of the unemployment rate among U.S. STEM workers.
-A larger number of foreign students approved for OPT, relative to the number of U.S. workers, is associated with a lower unemployment rate among those U.S. workers."
-Madeline Zavodny, International Students, STEM OPT and the U.S. Workforce, NFAP Policy Brief, National Foundation for American Policy, March 2019.
+"There is no evidence that foreign students participating in the OPT [Optional Practical Training] program reduce job opportunities for U.S.